Mattress Protectors are a Necessity for Every Bed

 The sheets are crisp and cool, the pillows fluffed and fresh, the lights are dim or off.
 But if you haven't covered your mattress with a protector, you're not 100 percent in the healthy sleep zone.

-Mattress protectors and covers are a win-win for both people and mattresses.
-It protects your investment from spills and stains, allowing for maximum mileage from the mattress; and it protects you and your family from breathing in allergens, dust mites and bacteria.
+Mattress protectors and mattress encasements are a win-win for both people and mattresses.
+It protects your investment from spills and stains, allowing for maximum mileage from the mattress.
+Mattress protectors also keep your sleep space cleaner — protecting you and your family from breathing in allergens, dust mites and bacteria that can build up in your mattress over time.

 Just as there are different types of mattresses, there are different types of protectors.
-Some cover the mattress like a fitted sheet, others have zippers and seals to encase the entire mattress and box spring.
-All of them are washable and portable – a great option for traveling folks, college kids or anyone who is leery of sleeping on a mattress of unknown age and condition.
+Mattress protectors often cover the mattress like a fitted sheet, while mattress encasements have zippers and seals to encase the entire mattress or box spring.
+All of them are washable and will extend the life of your mattress while ensuring you have a clean, healthy sleep environment.

 Spills and Stains